hellodianne/new-coder/website/_posts/Scrape/2013-03-08-Intro-Scrape.md

 To learn why Postgres is go great, [Craig Kerstiens](http://twitter.com/craigkerstiens) of Heroku wrote up a nice [explanation](http://www.craigkerstiens.com/2012/04/30/why-postgres/).

 As an aside: when I first started learning how to code, the concept of having a database _on_ my computer blew me away.
 I assumed databases lived in headless computers that could handle the ubiquitous data.
-Turns out, it’s just like a simple program on your comptuer.
+Turns out, it’s just like a simple program on your computer.
 Sure, if you’re a company, you’d want machines dedicated for serving up production-level data.
 But we’re not heavy-duty number crunching (yet!).

 ### What is a cronjob?